OWASP/www-chapter-kuala-lumpur/migrated_content.md

 winner as a team at Cyber Defense Competition, Ministry of Defense of Indonesia on 2013

-(Jakarta) and 2014 (Surabaya).
+(Kuala Lumpur) and 2014 (Surabaya).
 He has experience as security penetration tester for various industry such as telecommunication, banking, finance, and government for more than 7 years.
 His interests includes network and cloud security